 |Applicants are required provide a valid (five years or less) admissions test.
 The applicant may provide either of the following options:

 Graduate Management Admissions Test (GMAT): The GMAT is composed of verbal, quantitative, written and analytical sections.
-The current GMAT average for the IMBA program is a 664, with most applicants scoring in the 630-700 range.
+The expected GMAT average for the IMBA program is 650-720.
 You may learn more about the GMAT and register for the test on the Graduate Management Admission Council website.
 If you have taken the test more than once, the admissions committee will only take into consideration your highest overall score.
 To have test scores sent, the institutional/program code for the Moore School's IMBA program is: JV2-TP-84.